 AAAD is not the full picture; it is just a delivery truck and not the player itself.
 When you open AAAD, you will be presented with a list of apps that Android Auto supports.
 For watching YouTube and videos in general, you have two options:

 • CarStream: If you only want to watch YouTube on your car’s infotainment display, then CarStream is the app you should go for.
-It is essentially a custom web browser (WebView) that is specifically formatted for your car’s display.
+It is essentially a custom WebView browser formatted for your car’s display.
+Since it loads a full YouTube web player, you can log into your account, access your watch history, playlists, and play videos in full screen on the car’s dashboard.
 When you open this app, it loads the desktop or mobile version of the YouTube app, which lets you search, log in to your account, access your playlists, and play videos in full screen.

 • Fermata Auto: If you want to watch YouTube plus want to watch local videos, then Fermata Auto is the one that you need.
 On top of playing YouTube and your local videos, you can also stream IPTV channels and browse other websites.
 Do note that setting up Fermata Auto is a bit more complex to set up than CarStream, but it offers far more features for power users.